 Eastern Illinois Teachers College first offered a master's degree in 1951, a general Master’s in Education (i.e., MSEd).
 You could take courses within a certain field of study, but could not get a degree in a particular field.
 It was not until 1974 that we saw non-education graduate degrees were offered in the form of the first Master of Arts (MA) and Master of Sciences (MS).

 A graduate degree (MA) in Psychology became available to students in 1974.
 For many years, four tracks were available under the Psychology MA: general, experimental, clinical, and school.
 Dr. John Best coordinated the general option for a time: from 1982-1984; Dr. Randall Best (at EIU from 1968 to 1985) coordinated the clinical option; Dr. Herb Morice coordinated the school option; and, Dr. Frank Hustmyer coordinated the experimental option.
 In 1984, Dr. Hustmyer took over coordination of the general option from Dr. John Best, who became coordinator of the Departmental Honors Program.
 In the late 1980’s the general and experimental tracks faded away.
 In place of the school track, a Specialist in School Psychology degree emerged, and the clinical track became an MA in Clinical Psychology program.

-In 1986, Dr. Bill Kirk , who had been with the department since 1975, became the first Coordinator of the MA in Clinical Psychology program.
-Dr. Kirk coordinated the program until the late 1990’s and the early 2000’s.
-Genie Lenihan became coordinator for the 1999-2000 academic year; upon her retirement in 2000, Dr. Kirk resumed coordinator duties until his retirement in 2003.
+In 1986, Dr. William Kirk , who had been a faculty member in the department since 1975, became the first coordinator of the MA in Clinical Psychology program.
+He coordinated the program through 1999.
+Dr. Genie Lenihan became coordinator for the 1999-2000 academic year, and after she retired in 2000, Dr. Kirk resumed coordination until his retirement in 2003.
 During his last year in the department, 2002-2003, Dr. Kirk and Dr. Keith Wilson served as co-coordinators.
 Upon Dr. Kirk's retirement, Dr. Wilson became coordinator for several semesters, from fall 2003 to fall 2004.
-Dr. Wilson had previously served as co-coordinator, along with Dr. Russell Gruber, served as co-coordinator of the program during the 1998-99 academic year, while Dr. Kirk was on sabbatical.
+Dr. Wilson had previously, along with Dr. Russell Gruber, served as co-coordinator of the program during the 1998-99 academic year while Dr. Kirk was on sabbatical.
 In the spring of 2005, Dr. Anu Sharma became the fifth program coordinator.
-When Dr. Sharma stepped down after the spring 2011 semester, Dr. Wesley Allan then became the new coordinator, having previously served as Acting Coordinator during the 2009-2010 academic year while Dr. Sharma was on sabbatical.
+When Dr. Sharma stepped down after the spring 2011 semester, Dr. Wesley Allan became the sixth program coordinator in fall 2011, having previously served as Acting Coordinator during the 2009-2010 academic year while Dr. Sharma was on sabbatical.

-Dr. Mary Ann Rafoth joined the Department in the fall of 1985; she is credited with writing most of the Specialist program application in 1986, but left EIU in May, 1987.
+Dr. Mary Ann Rafoth joined the Department in the fall of 1985; she is credited with writing most of the Specialist program application in 1986, but left EIU in May 1987.
 The Specialist in School Psychology (SSP) was approved in 1990; but, for the first few years after the state approved the SSP program, students had the option to complete the MA in General Psychology or the SSP; very few chose the SSP route because it required a thesis.
-In 1992 (while under the supervision of then Department Chair, Dr. Fred Yaffe) the SSP became the only route to certification.
+In 1992, (while under the supervision of then Department Chair, Dr. Fred Yaffe) the SSP became the only route to certification.
 The program received National Association of School Psychologists (NASP) approval for the first time in 1994.
 In the 2015-16 academic year, the program began granting a separate MA degree in route to the SSP degree.
 This “new” MA degree aligned the SSP degree with the pay scale in the IL public school system, which is based on Master’s plus credit hours.

 Three years after an independent Psychology Department was established, Dr. Herbert Morice joined the Department, in 1967.
-He was instrumental in putting together the School Psychology optionfor the General Psychology MA; he served as the formal “Coordinator” from 1970-1977.
+He was instrumental in putting together the School Psychology option for the General Psychology MA; he served as the formal “Coordinator” from 1970-1977.
 He was followed by Dr. George Batsche from 1977 until Dr. Batsche left the Department in 1983; then, Dr. Morice again served as Coordinator from 1983 until his retirement in 1988.
 Sue Stoner and Dr. Christine McCormick served as Co-Coordinators for the 1988-1989 academic year.
 In 1989, his second academic year at EIU, Dr. Mike Havey became SSP program Coordinator; he served in that capacity for 21 years, until his retirement in 2010.
 Dr. Assegedetch HaileMariam became coordinator in 2010 and served as Coordinator for 7 years, 2010-2017.
 Dr. Margaret Floress became the new Coordinator in the fall semester 2017.
 The specialist in school psychology program has a yearly enrollment of 25-30 students.

-Thanks to the following individuals who contributed to this history:
+Thanks to the following individuals who initially helped assemble this history: